dankuck/dankuck.github.io/_posts/2020-06-26-trumans-map-3-the-map-is-not-the-territory.md

 “Alright, Scouts!”
 Mr. Waldenbooks was the very loud scout master from Pennsylvania.
 “We’re gonna go out there and have some fun!
 But we also have to be safe!
 Safety means!: Get a buddy!
 Do not leave your buddy!
 Do not touch the animals!
 Leave nature how you found it!
 And follow the map!
 Everything you want to see is on the map!”

-Everybody grabbed their packs and started walking from the parking lot of the L. Ron Hubbard Shoppes strip mall, down past the billboard for “Crest® Complete Whitening + Scope”, left at Meryl Scott’s house (since she was one of the kids on this trip, it was really pointless that she met us at the parking lot), past the Morgan & Morgan “For The People” Retention Pond, and into the woods.
+Everybody grabbed their packs and started walking from the parking lot of the L. Ron Hubbard Shoppes, down past the billboard for “Crest® Complete Whitening + Scope”, left at Meryl Scott’s house (since she was one of the kids on this trip, it was really pointless that she met us at the parking lot), past the Morgan & Morgan “For The People” Retention Pond, and into the woods.

 “Marlon, what’s wrong?”
 I asked, rushing to keep up.